aritradevelops/self-host-postgres-on-rhel/README.md

 11. ### Test the Connection

-    Verify that Nginx is successfully forwarding requests by using `nc` (netcat) from another machine or your VM.
+    Verify that Nginx is successfully forwarding requests by using `nc` (netcat) from another machine or your VM:

     ```bash
-    nc -vz 10.0.0.132 9856
+    nc -vz <your_private_ip> 9856
     ```

+    > Replace `<your_private_ip>` with the actual private IP address of your RHEL VM.
+This command will check if the connection to the PostgreSQL service is being forwarded correctly through Nginx.

 12. ### Open Port 9856 in VM's Security Settings